 Many homeowners have smaller yards, but would still like to enjoy the benefits of home grown vegetables.
-For them, raised garden beds may be the answer.
+For them, gardening with raised garden beds may be the answer.

-Advantages & Disadvantages of Raised Garden Beds.
+Advantages & Disadvantages of Gardening with Raised Garden Beds.

 A raised garden bed can be made of many materials: wood, masonry or even pallets are some commonly used.
 They vary in size but are generally 4 x 6 or 6 x 8 feet and about 8-12 inches high.
 There are both pros and cons to raised garden bed planting.

 The advantages of raised bed gardening are numerous, and you may find that this style of gardening will give you the vegetables that you want without the need of a huge garden space.

 1. Weed Prevention.

 Many of the weeds in normal garden beds grow along the pathways between the rows of vegetables and eventually encroach into the area where the veggies are growing.